 There were two cases of Intermittent Fever and 38 of Common Continued Fever, with 1 death.
 The greater proportion of those falling ill with Common Continued Fever had mild symptoms and usually recovered.
 Common Continued Fever was frequent during the hot summer months of July, August and September.
 This type of fever was attributed to exposure to the sun, intemperance, changes to atmospheric conditions, and to malarial exhalations.
 A few cases on remittent fever also occurred, but were generally relapses of infection acquired out of Malta.

 The following were married in 1833:

-18 June Bachelor Sgt Andrew McMahon to Julia Jennett, spinster daughter of Pte Thomas Jennett 43rd Regiment.
+18 June Bachelor Sgt Andrew McMahon to Julia Sennett, spinster daughter of Pte Thomas Sennett 43rd Regiment.

 24 Aug Bachelor CSgt George Crozier to Mary Orton, widow.